 Similarly when Margaret hears what her husband has said she must then relate the language from Bob to an object in reality using her own knowledge base.
 When she hears Bob refer to Harry’s wife, an examination of her knowledge is able to produce that object that she has related to the concept Harry’s wife, whom she in fact does know.
 Unlike Bob, Margaret already has a distinct idea of the object that the concept Harry’s wife relates to.
 This then causes her to try to locate this object in her surroundings.

 When she is unable to locate the object that she knows to be Harry’s wife she must reevaluate the statement from Bob.
 She is able to look again at the idea Harry’s wife.
-Now she can focus on the idea wife and fill that concept with what a wife is, she knows that it would be a woman who is most likely married to a man and that it is probable that the man and woman would be near each other in strictly special terms and that these two people would also most likely be interacting in some way with each other.
+Now she can focus on the idea wife and fill that concept with what a wife is.
+She knows that it would be a woman who is most likely married to a man and that it is probable that the man and woman would be near each other in strictly special terms and that these two people would also most likely be interacting in some way with each other.
 She then is able to observe the interaction between Harry and Sally.
-This finally allows her to reassign the wife in Bob’s statement to actually be referring to Sally.
+This finally allows her to reassign the concept wife in Bob’s statement to actually be referring to Sally.
 Margaret knows that Sally is not Harry’s wife and is then able to respond to Bob and in doing so promptly corrects his error.

 This entire process of interpretation, relation, and expression is carried out seemingly instantly.
 As human beings, Bob and Margaret are using knowledge bases that have been added to and refined for many years.
 The fact that Bob and Margaret don’t share the same knowledge base does not affect their ability to communicate.
 The human mind is able to infer new relationships inside the knowledge base and learn from its surroundings.
-The KLO triad itself acts to normalize a person’s interaction with their world and lets all part of the triad grow and evolve as the person learns and interacts with new things.
+The KLO triad itself acts to normalize a person’s interaction with their world and allows all part of the triad grow and evolve as the person learns and interacts with new things.

 Establishing Referents